wattsworth/joule/docs/getting_started.rst

   <b>output =</b> /demo/random
   </div>

 This connects the module to a stream called ``/demo/random``.
-Joule will throw an error if a module is connected to an unconfigured stream.
+For more details on the configuration format see :ref:`sec-modules`.
+Joule will generate an error if a module is connected to an unconfigured stream.
 Configure the stream by creating the following file: